LArSoft/larsoft.github.io/wiki/Process_for_contributing_code_to_LArSoft.md

 For more information, please read the [LArSoft Note about Contributing Code.](http://larsoft.org/contributing-code/)

-Process to move functionality in LArSoft code(#Process-to-move-functionality-in-LArSoft-code)
+Process to move functionality in LArSoft code
 ------------------------------------------------------------------------------------------------

 For various reasons, the code location of functionality sometimes changes.
 To ensure that users of that code have time to prepare, and that nothing is overlooked, the approach to this type of migration is as follows.